Solar Guide

 Los Angeles Area Utility Providers

-Most Los Angeles utilities exceed the 2023 national average of 16.0¢/kWh due to California’s infrastructure costs, environmental regulations, and reliance on natural gas.
-However, LADWP offers rates below the state average of 29.5¢/kWh.
+Most LA utilities charge above the national average due to California’s renewable energy mandates, infrastructure costs, and environmental regulations.
+However, rates remain below the state average of 29.5¢.

 Los Angeles Utilities Electricity Rates